volumio/Volumio2/README.md

 ## Preliminary Setup

+IMPORTANT NOTE:
+Volumio is designed to be an highly integrated system.
+This means that the WebUi is optimized to work along with the custom made Volumio system, and therefore it needs to run in a very tightly controlled environment.
+IT WON'T WORK on standard Raspbian or other non-volumio OSes.
+If you want to know what kind of customizations we're using, take a look at the [Volumio Builder](https://github.com/volumio/Build)

 Volumio works with 12.x version of NodeJS, we're using 0.12.6.
 Reports of working\not working node version are appreciated!

 Clone the repo in the directory of your choice (default: /volumio)